Crypto Guide: Bitcoin (BTC) vs. Bitcoin Cash (BCH)

 Should I buy Bitcoin or Bitcoin Cash?

 It depends on what you believe in.
-It’s a matter of fact that the Blockchain Trilemma is yet to be solved and scaling proponents are either very optimistic or ignorant about the fact that scaling solutions for Bitcoin do`not harmonize necessarily with the original idea of a peer to peer cash system.
+It’s a matter of fact that the Blockchain Trilemma is yet to be solved and scaling proponents are either very optimistic or ignorant about the fact that scaling solutions for Bitcoin do not harmonize necessarily with the original bitcoin blockchain and the original idea of a peer to peer cash system.
 It also depends on which reasons you buy Bitcoin for, whether to make monetary profits, to hedge against other asset classes, as a digital substitute to gold or to support an idealistic idea of sound money.

-Currently, BCH is among the most popular cryptocurrencies by market capitalization.
+Currently, BCH is among the most popular cryptocurrencies by market capitalization, processing more transactions due to its larger block size.

 Can I buy Bitcoin Cash in India?